 Students work with faculty on scholarly research projects—for example, on Whitman’s Civil War poetry, on popular fiction in the UK, or on the nineteenth-century literature of politeness.
-In 2007-08, an English major won an international United Nations writing contest and was flown to Paris as part of her prize; another English major received honorable mention in a national essay contest.

 The English Minor easily complements multiple areas of study and assists students wanting to hone writing and analytical skills in their major areas of study.

 For more information about our courses, check out The Whole English Catalog.

 Yes, a number of UB English majors become teachers or professors at prestigious universities across the country.
 But teaching is only one among many options for English majors.
 Learning how to analyze language and literature makes you a better thinker, writer, and communicator--skills that are essential for almost any occupation you could imagine.
 Our majors have gone on to successful careers in a wide variety of fields, as doctors, lawyers, civil servants, librarians, clergy, entrepreneurs, foreign aid workers, community organizers, musicians, translators, artists, veterinarians, and even martial arts instructors!